By Anna Williams

 - Now we’ve all heard of clearing – that horrible, frightful terror that, as you remove your grade from that dreaded brown envelope, all hope is lost.
 You didn’t do as well as you expected, just missed the mark in Maths or forgot an essential comma in English; whatever the loss your chosen University is no longer so sure of you.
 It’s a tragic and stressful time none of us hope to go through.

 But, let’s forget about that now!
 Instead, let’s talk about clearing’s joyful parallel, known as adjustment.
 Adjustment is for those bewildered, disbelieving students who predict a certain level of grade, only to dramatically exceed their expectation.
 You anticipated a B, but look, an A!
 Happy days!
 So cue the delight, the shock, and the blissful disbelief of your outstanding achievement.
 This will last for about a day.
-Then comes the kicker – with a grade like that you could have gotten into a better University.
+Then comes the kicker – with a grade like that you could have been accepted into a better University.

 But don’t panic.
 You are not bound to your firm choice of Uni, even if they have already accepted you to their course after receiving your excellent grades.
 No, with the introduction of adjustment in 2009, students now have the opportunity to flaunt their unexpected results at other Universities that may have previously rejected their predicted grades.
 This way, you no longer have to settle for a University that your grades prove you can do better than, and can instead shop around for better options.